azagniotov/language-detection/README.md

 `.withClassifyChineseAsJapanese()`
 - **Default**: `false` (does not classify Chinese text as Japanese)
 - **Description**: Invoking this API enables the classification of Kanji-only text (text containing only Chinese characters, without any Japanese Hiragana or Katakana characters) or mixed text containing both Latin and Kanji characters as Japanese.
-This functionality is particularly important when Japanese identification must be prioritized.
-As such, this config option aims to optimize for more accurate language detection to minimize the misclassification of Japanese text.
-Additionally, this approach proves useful when identifying the language of very short strings.
+This functionality is particularly important when we aim to optimize for more accurate language detection to minimize the misclassification of Japanese text.
+Additionally, this approach proves useful when indexing short strings such as `#7_pj_12345_ABCD_戦` or `SOMETHING_2010下_詳細_20130304.xls`.

 ```java